d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

     - either we run two separate compilations (insane for larger codebases)
     - or we must ensure that two plugins are dependent on each other (the module ID reduction must happen first)

+In the current version, instrumentation creates a file for each "module" in a predefined folder.
+File names correspond to module hashes and contain the module name and mapping of function IDs to function names.

 ### Initial demos and program crashes